MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-File.md

 ## NOTES

-Input objects are automatically formatted as there would be in the terminal, but you can use a `Format-*` cmdlet to explicitly control the formatting of the output to the file.
+Input objects are automatically formatted as they would be in the terminal, but you can use a `Format-*` cmdlet to explicitly control the formatting of the output to the file.
 For example, `Get-Date | Format-List | Out-File out.txt`